palashman/Mahou/README.md

 4. Starting from v1.0.4.4 in Convert selection unrecognized text by all selected layout in settings (example: ♥) just rewrites.

 ###### By version features:

+**v2.4.0.5**<br/>

+- :gem: Added switch to guess layout after snippet expanded feature.
+- :bug: Fixed wrong control emptiness check for proxy.
+- :bug: Fixed CapsLock/ScrollLock when assigned as hotkeys was called by timers.
+- :bug: Fixed WM_INPUT was not distinguish L/R modifiers.
+- :bug: Fixed conflict with conversion hotkeys and change layout by 1 modifier.
+- :bug: Fixed convert last word/line was clearing with ctrl modifier.
+- :bug: Fixed conflict between repress modifiers and change layout with 1 key.

 **v2.4.0.0**<br/>